neurospin/unicog/unicogfmri/utils_unicog/computing_resources/README.md

 -->

 ##### SERVER CONFIGURATION:
-The "server" refers to the resources called Gabriel:
+The "server" refers to the resource called Gabriel:
 [See information on wiki](http://www.neurospin-wiki.org/pmwiki/Main/ComputationalResources)

 Connect to gabriel from your workstation: